St. Joseph boys fall in WIAA state championship to Luther Saturday

 However, the Knights threw multiple defenders at Kenesie, face-guarded him throughout and rarely let him get into the paint.

-“He’s a great player, great shooter, great scorer,” said Luther guard Isaiah Scwichtenberg, who spent the majority of the game guarding Kenesie.
+“He’s a great player, great shooter, great scorer,” said Luther guard Isaiah Schwichtenberg, who spent the majority of the game guarding Kenesie.

 Bahr scored 22 of his game-high 28 points in the second half, and his four consecutive triples proved to be the difference, helping the Knights build a double-digit lead.

-“We were able to get him some looks, and once he gets going, that bucket is huge for him,” Luther coach ….. said.
+“We were able to get him some looks, and once he gets going, that bucket is huge for him,” Luther coach Brad Schaper said.
 “Once he let it fly, it didn’t matter what I said.”

 Bahr said the guards started distributing the ball more in the second half, and the Knights pulled away in the end.